-Why It’s a Great Choice: UNL is an ideal choice for students with an interest in agriculture, natural resources, and early childhood education.
+Why It’s a Great Choice: UNL is an ideal choice for students with an interest in:

 Other Considerations: The weak point of UNL is that these are the only online bachelor’s degree-level programs.
-That said, students planning to continue as graduate students will find several graduate programs online.
+However, students planning to continue as graduate students will find several graduate programs online.
 UNL has regional accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Why It’s a Great Choice: Northcentral University offers “unparalleled flexibility” with widespread online learning options for students and no residency requirements.
-NCU offers online students classes ranging from business administration and education to psychology and informatics.
+Why It’s a Great Choice: National University offers “unparalleled flexibility” with widespread online learning options for students and no residency requirements.
+NCU offers prospective students online courses ranging from business administration and education to psychology and informatics.

 Other Considerations: While NCU offers a limited number of bachelor’s degree online classes, students wishing to continue their education have the option of completing their graduate degree or even doctoral degree at NCU.
 Northcentral University is regionally accredited by the WASC Senior College and University Commission (WSCUC).